alanmazankiewicz/advent_of_code_2020/README.md

 Although I took care of good coding practice and efficiency keep in mind that the primary goal is to develope any workable solution as fast as possible.
 Each day for 25 days a new problem gets unlocked.
 Each problem is divided into 2 subproblems.
 The second subproblem becomes available when you submit your solution to the first subproblem.
-Unfortunetly, I started working on AoC 2020 when it was already going on :(
+Unfortunetly, I started working on AoC 2020 when it already started :(

 ## Repository Structure
 [Here](https://github.com/alanmazankiewicz/advent_of_code_2020/tree/master/src/main/scala) you can find the relevent source code.
 For each day / problem there is one directory containing the code,